The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 Cable row is a great exercise for targeting the muscles in the upper back and improving posture.

-There are different handle attachments available for cable row, and the grip you use can target different muscles.
+Different handle attachments are available for cable row, and the grip you use can target different muscles.

 If you want to build strength, grow muscle, or train, choose the cable row variation that suits your fitness level.